 If you intend to work in Bulgaria, you must obtain a work permit before you arrive in the country.
-The work permit procedure is quite lengthy and you should contact an advisor for immigration assistance at least 4-5 months before the envisaged start date of your assignment to help you prepare the set of documents required.
+The work permit procedure is quite lengthy and you should contact an advisor for immigration assistance at least 3-4 months before the envisaged start date of your assignment to help you prepare the set of documents required.

-You should not be in the country when your application is made and should not work or reside in Bulgaria while the procedure is underway.
+Generally, you should not be in the country when your application is made and should not work or reside in Bulgaria while the procedure is underway.
+Depending on the type of work permit, exceptions are made.

-Work permits can be issued on two grounds - employment with a Bulgarian resident company, or secondment to a Bulgarian resident company.

-Secondments can be arranged on the basis of either an inter-company transfer between two companies of the same group or an agreement between two independent companies.
+Work permits can be issued on two main group of grounds - employment with a Bulgarian resident company, or secondment to a Bulgarian resident company.
+Secondments can be arranged on the basis of either an inter-company transfer between two companies of the same group or an agreement between two independent companies to post an employee within the framework of provision of services.

-Work permits can be issued also to foreigners who are highly-skilled professionals and who want to apply for issuance of a European Union Blue Card.
+Work permits can be issued also to foreigners who are highly skilled professionals and who want to apply for issuance of a European Union Blue Card.